-A white woman standing in front of an audience.
-A screen is behind her as she is speaking at a PechaKucha event.
+Challenge Fifty-Two, A white woman with dark hair standing in front of an audience.
+A screen is behind her as she is presenting at a PechaKucha event.

 26th February 2023 - New Experience Number 3.

-I first heard about PechaKucha a couple of weeks after I tried stand up comedy.
-It may have taken me a few years to sign up to it, but what a great experience!
-Whether you decide to speak at a PechaKucha event, or attend in the audience, it’s a brilliant new thing to try.
+I first heard about the unusual sounding event a couple of weeks after I tried stand up comedy in 2018.
+It may have taken me a few years to sign up to it, but what a great thing to try!

 Pecha-What Now?